-Any research or study conducted at UBC facilities (including UBC's affiliated hospitals) or undertaken by persons connected to the University that involves human subjects, animals, bio-hazardous materials, or potential environmental impact must be reviewed and approved by the appropriate division of the Office of Research Ethics.
+Any research or study conducted at UBC facilities (including UBC's affiliated hospitals) or undertaken by persons connected to the University that involves human or animal subjects must be reviewed and approved by the appropriate division of the Office of Research Ethics.
 This must be done before the research starts.
 Both master's and doctoral students are responsible for ensuring that approval has been obtained for any research they may be involved in.

 For work with humans, the Office of Research Ethics has prepared a checklist to help you determine whether or not you require institutional research ethics review.
 Please download "Human Research Ethics Requirements Checklist for Graduate Students" from the section "Checklists" on the following web page: